LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 helpful.
 For example, when an issue is closed as 'Won't Fix', it is helpful to enter a brief explanation as to why this is so.

-.. note :: BLT is supported as a standalone product and used by other
-           software projects.

 Issue assignee
 ^^^^^^^^^^^^^^^